e0404/matRad/README.md

 ## Option 1: Using the GUI

-For an intuitive workflow with graphical user interface, type `matRadGUI` in your command window.
+For an intuitive workflow with the graphical user interface, type `matRadGUI` in your command window.
 An empty GUI should be opened.
-Click the *Load.mat data-Button in the Workflow-section to load a patient.
+Click the _*Load.mat_ data-Button in the Workflow-section to load a patient.
 Set the plan and optimization parameters, calculate the dose influence matrix and execute the fluence optimization in the GUI.

 ## Option 2: Using the main script

 If you prefer scripting, open the default script *matRad.m* from the main matRad folder:
 `edit matRad.m`

 Use it to learn something about the code structure and execute it section by section.

-You can also run the full script for an example photon plan by just typing `matRad`
+You can also run the full script for an example photon plan by just typing `matRad` in your command window.

 ## Option 3: Using the examples

 The most time consuming but also most educational approach to matRad.

 When in the main matRad folder, navigate to the folder *examples*.
 Open one of the examples given there.
 Execute it section by section.
 Move on to the next example afterwards.

 # Need help?